data301-2021-winter1/project-group11-project/README.md

 ## Topic of study :

 We will be conducting an in depth analysis of Airbnb listings in Toronto.
 Why Toronto you ask?
 Well, it is a cool place to live and to explore.
 We wanted to focus on a Canadian city, and why not explore the home of the Raptors and the Blue Jays.
-The AirBnb market is interesting and eclectic, with many different stays and neighbourhoods.
+The Airbnb market is interesting and eclectic, with many different stays and neighbourhoods.

 ## About our Dataset :

-- Who: Our data was provided by Inside AirBnb.
+- Who: Our data was provided by Inside Airbnb.
 These guys and gals sourced the data from publicly available information from the Airbnb site.

 - What: This data is rich.
 We have 15084 listings, with details about : overall description, neighbourhood, hosts, host location, host response rates, superhosts, property type, # of bathrooms, # of bedrooms, # of beds, amenities, price, ratings, and reviews.